pcwii/c25k-skill/README.md

 - [ ] Provide ability to select/deselect motivations at different intervals in websettings
 - [ ] Ability to update websettings with current workout interval
 - [ ] Ability to store current workout interval for power loss or skill update
+- [ ] Ability to query Mycroft.ai for the next workout schedule

 ## Overview
 <img src='http://www.tombenninger.com/files/2011/09/VisualC25K.v1_0b.png'/>